Ibuprofen

 Nurofen Forte · Advil

-See pricesMenstrual pain (dysmenorrhoea) affects 50-80% of women of reproductive age.
-Primary (no pathological cause) or secondary (endometriosis, fibroids, adenomyosis).
+See pricesMenstrual pain (dysmenorrhea) affects 50-80% of women of reproductive age.
+It can be primary (with no underlying pathological cause) or secondary (endometriosis, fibroids, adenomyosis).

 OTC — no prescription